How to Successfully Do a Social Media Detox

 1. Start leaving your phone

-This one is for me.
+You may not be able to fully leave you phone but you can stop leaving it in arm's reach.
+This one was for me for sure!
 I take my phone into the kitchen when I cook, I’ll even take it to the mailbox when I get the mail.
 I always have my phone and when I forget to bring it, I’m wondering where it is.
 If I thought “I’m going to leave my phone in my room all day while I do work in the living room” my life would be a WHOLE lot more productive.
 To take this a step further, leave your phone in the car when you go out or have someone else hold it while you’re out and start forgetting about it until you actually need it.
+At night, you can give yourself a curfew and turn your phone off to take it a step further.

 2. Turn off notifications

 My favorite version of this is the “Do not disturb” feature on my iphone.
 I miss phone calls I probably didn’t want to take or that were unscheduled.
 I miss group texts when I’m in the middle of working and it just makes my day run smoother.
-I have a few Instagram accounts connected to my app with one with over 40,000 followers and therefore I have turned off all Instagram notifications to my phone.
+I have a few Instagram accounts connected to my app and because of it I have turned off all Instagram notifications to my phone.
 My Facebook phone notifications have always been turned off and I recently turned off my Twitter notifications.
 On a normal day, none of my notifications pop up unless I manually open the app.
 During a detox, I would completely delete the apps.

 3. Delete apps, block websites and schedule